fscorrupt/Posterizarr/README.md

 **Key Features:**
 - **Resizing**: It automatically resizes every poster to 2000x3000.
+- **Overlays**: It automatically adds borders, text, and a gradient overlay should you choose to downloaded images.
 - **Automatic Library Search**: The script autonomously searches for libraries within your Plex server, enhancing its usability.
 - **Handling Multiple Versions**: It adeptly manages multiple versions of a movie/show, ensuring comprehensive coverage.
 - **CSV Export**: Produces an impressive CSV file containing all queried movie/show information during the script's runtime in `$ScriptRoot\logs\PlexLibexport.csv`
 - **Logging Capabilities**: Records valuable information to a file in `$ScriptRoot\logs\Scriptlog.log`, facilitating troubleshooting and analysis.

     - It also generates a log with the output of every imagemagick command `$ScriptRoot\logs\ImageMagickCommands.log`.
-    - Additionally, a `PosterChoices.csv` file is generated to store all the selected download options and essential information.
+    - Additionally, an `ImageChoices.csv` file is generated to store all the selected download options and essential information.
 - **Cross-platform Compatibility**: Ensures seamless operation across Linux, Docker, and Windows Plex servers, enhancing versatility.
-- **Poster/Background Creation**: it Searches fanart/tmdb/tvdb for textless posters/backgrounds, fallback is grabbing a poster from imdb.
+- **Poster/Background Creation**: It searches fanart/tmdb/tvdb for textless posters/backgrounds and resizes the downloaded image to 3840x2160, fallback is grabbing a poster from imdb.

 Upon initial execution, the script may take some time to run as it compiles necessary data.
 Subsequent runs efficiently create missing posters, bypassing existing assets in the directory.